SchumacherFM/TYPO3Mind/README.md

 TYPO3Mind
 =========

 This is the version for TYPO3 v6.
+Still under development.

 TYPO3Mind is an extension for generating mind mapping files from your whole TYPO3 installation.
 Mind maps helps you to understand how your TYPO3 project